Teen actress from Salendine Nook invited to prestigious Cannes Film Festival

 “I’ve spoken to other people who have been before and most go on to America.
 It’s a chance to make those connections.”

-Ellah’s love of drama and dance was nutured at the tender age of just four when she joined Lawrence Batley Youth Theatre.
+Ellah’s love of drama and dance was nurtured at the tender age of just four when she joined Lawrence Batley Youth Theatre.

 She later attended Oscars College of Performing Arts in Huddersfield before securing a weekend scholarship at London’s Sylvia Young Theatre School.